exponential-decay/checksum-comparator/README.md

 One cannot emphasise enough the importance of unit tests in code for this purpose.
 Tests will continue to be added to this repository.

+###Limitations

+The tool can't handle a situation where the filename string has significantly changed (or paths).
+An potential (non Archives) example might be changing spaces for dashes in a filename, e.g. 'this is a file.txt' becomes 'this-is-a-file.txt'.
+The hope is that presenting the 'diff' list to end-users will help them understand and sign-off checksum integrity using their own heuristics.

 ###Example Use

     > python checksumcomparator.py --check1 2015-01-26-e3-hashes-normalized.txt --check2 2015-05-18-checksums-sha1-normalized.txt --pre --v